By Timmy Chong

 “These new wave artists are just riding the beats,” says senior computer science major Derek Farley.
 “It’s like, in old traditional hip-hop, the beats were usually minimal and the song relied on the artist… Lyrically, hip-hop [has] been falling off.”

-Although this XXL class is mostly void of lyrical masterminds that have been featured in past classes, the group represents the bulk of modern hip-hop that fails to appear on the Billboard charts today— the rappers who came up on SoundCloud, gained exposure through their mixtapes, and who a lot of hip-hop fans are bumping in their cars and talking to their friends about.
+Although this XXL class is mostly void of the kind of lyrical masterminds that have been featured in past classes, the group represents the bulk of modern hip-hop that fails to appear on the Billboard charts today— the rappers who came up on SoundCloud, gained exposure through their mixtapes, and who a lot of hip-hop fans are bumping in their cars and talking to their friends about.

 A variety of featured hip-hop styles, from new wave trap to R&B to pop, along with unique uncategorical rappers, such as Ugly God and XXXTentacion, make this group one of, if not the most, unique Freshman Class in XXL history.